 \subsubsection{fMRI Data Preprocessing}

-We processed and analysed functional imaging data using Statistical Parametric Mapping (SPM8, Wellcome Trust Center for Neuroimaging and University College London, UK).
-We first realigned raw functional data, then coregistered it to the native T1 (normalised to the MNI-152 template with a re-sliced resolution of $3 \times 3 \times 3$ mm), and finally smoothed it using an isotropic Gaussian kernel of 8 mm full-width at half-maximum.
-To control for potential fluctuations in signal intensity across the scanning sessions, we normalised global intensity across all functional volumes.
+We processed and analyzed functional imaging data using Statistical Parametric Mapping (SPM8, Wellcome Trust Center for Neuroimaging and University College London, UK).
+We first realigned raw functional data, then coregistered it to the native T1 (normalized to the MNI-152 template with a re-sliced resolution of $3 \times 3 \times 3$ mm), and finally smoothed it using an isotropic Gaussian kernel of 8 mm full-width at half-maximum.
+To control for potential fluctuations in signal intensity across the scanning sessions, we normalized global intensity across all functional volumes.